Non-Interactive Oblivious Transfer and One-Time Programs from Noisy Quantum Storage: Introduction

 \subsection{Contributions}

-Three major contributions are established in this work, related to the proposed questions above.
-These are in the form of two 1-out-of-2 \gls{OT} protocols secure against malicious adversaries, and a \gls{2PC} protocol secure against semi-honest adversaries.
+Three major conceptual contributions are established in this work, related to the proposed questions above.
+These are in the form of two 1-out-of-2 \gls{OT} protocols secure against malicious adversaries, and, as a corollary, a construction for \glspl{OTP}.
 As far as we are aware, these are the first evidences of such protocols in the scientific literature.